gclssvglx/python-workshop/slides.md

 ---

-# Now, I don't know about you...

-I find these commands a tad ... spammy.
+# About now, my fingers are getting tired of typing those long commands...

 But, we can fix that.

-How about some `aliases`?
+We could write a CLI, or we could just add some `aliases`?

 ```shell
 alias py-up='source venv/bin/activate'